lrgresearch/oldwebsite/index.md

 ## News

+#### October 2020

+* A new article **"The effect of passivation layer, doping and spacer layer on electron-longitudinal optical phonon momentum relaxation time in Al0.3Ga0.7N/AlN/GaN heterostructures"**, which is a result of a joint project between Gazi University, Eskisehir Technical University, Rzhanov Institute of Semiconductor Physics and Novosibirsk State University, is published in Mater.
+Sci.
+Semicond.
+Process.

 #### September 2020

 * Our **"Structural parameters and electronic properties of 2D carbon allotrope: graphene with a kagome lattice structure"** titled study is accepted at Chem.
 Phys.
 Lett.
 This study is a joint DFT study which was done at University of Ulm visit between Nov.
 2019 - Feb 2020.